fhiso/tsc-governance/board/by-laws-members.md

 ### 9.8 Regular Board Meetings

-The Board shall hold meetings at least quarterly.
-Meetings shall be called as agreed at previous Board Meetings, or upon the request of the Chair, Vice-chair or one-third of the Board.
+The Board shall hold regular meetings at least quarterly, to be called as agreed at previous Board Meetings.

-### 9.9 [Deleted]
+### 9.9 Special Board Meetings

+The Chair, Vice-chair or one-third of the Board may call a special meeting of Board.
+At least two days' notice shall be given.

 ### 9.10 Conduct of Meetings